openmanuscript/minuscript/README.md

 4. `minuscript`
 5. you will now have a document called `documentation.pdf` which is the documentation for `minuscript`.
-That document and the files in the directory, have all the information you need to create your own manuscripts.
+That document and the files in the directory have all the information you need to create your own manuscripts.
    I hope.
 If not, please contact me and I'll revise the docs or explain what's missing.